-In my second year or so of blogging, I did a recipe for stuffed bell peppers that everyone really seems to enjoy.
+In my second year or so of blogging, I did a recipe for stuffed bell peppers that everyone really seems to enjoy (link below).
 But it had been long time since I even made my own recipe, and because I need to come up with new ideas for this blog all the time, I thought it would be fun to do a stuffed pepper with a twist.
+This Clean Eating Mexican Stuffed Bell Peppers recipe was the result.

 They went over huge in my house.
 Mini Chef has never been so eager to eat a bell pepper.
 I was truly impressed.
 I left the cheese off for myself, and this would even work for those eating grain free/paleo if you leave the corn out.
 This recipe is really quite flexible, so adjust any way you like!